SpyCloud Alternatives

 Document search.
 Breachsense indexes files from ransomware attacks and lets you run full-text searches across leaked content.
 Search for your company name or domain in leaked documents.
 If a vendor gets breached and your data is in those files, you’ll find it.
 This is critical for data breach monitoring when your exposure goes beyond credentials.

 Forum monitoring.
-Breachsense monitors criminal forums and Telegram channels where attackers discuss targets and sell network access.
+Breachsense monitors hacker forums and Telegram channels where attackers discuss targets and sell network access.
 You catch threats that aren’t credentials at all, like an initial access broker advertising VPN credentials for your organization.

 Exposed database monitoring.
 Breachsense indexes data from misconfigured databases that were left exposed online.
 SpyCloud focuses on breach dumps and stealer logs.
 Exposed databases are a different source entirely, and they often contain data that never shows up in traditional breach datasets.

 API-first design.
 Breachsense was built for programmatic access from day one.
 The REST API and webhooks let you integrate with your SIEM or build custom workflows.
 No IP allowlisting required.
 No query caps.
-Teams typically integrate within days, not months.
+Teams typically integrate within hours, not months.

 Where SpyCloud fits better: